Successful salespeople have one thing in common: they’re in tune with their customers.

 2. Motivate Your Team – Don’t Stress Them

-Salespeople thrive under pressure, but overstep the line and the stress quickly becomes detrimental.
+Motivating your team is key and salespeople thrive under pressure, but overstep the line and the stress quickly becomes detrimental and additionally lead to burnout.
 However, taking a more relaxed approach can have the same effect with your team operating in the “weak performance zone”.

 This is known as the Yerkes-Dodson Law, and it explains how the optimal level of stress produces peak performance.